The 2035 ban on new petrol and diesel cars – the ultimate guide

 What is the reason for the 2035 ban?

-These harmful emissions can be mitigated through the use of modern exhaust systems and additives, such as AdBlue.
-However, EVs outshine their fossil fuel counterparts in terms of environmental impact.
 Electric cars generate zero emissions at the point of use, except for particles originating from tyre and brake wear.
-Furthermore, the environmental footprint of electric vehicles is further reduced when they are produced and charged using energy harnessed from renewable sources like wind and solar power.
+The environmental footprint of electric vehicles can be further reduced when they are produced and charged using energy harnessed from renewable sources such as wind and solar power.

 The EU made an announcement in 2022, indicating its intention to ban the sale of new petrol and diesel vehicles – also scheduled to take place in 2035.